 Briefly occupied by the Germans in 1914, Ypres was desperately held by the Allies for four years.
 Until the Allied advance in the final Fifth Battle, the Salient became a mass grave of first German and then British hopes of a breakthrough.
 By walking the ground we discover the real human experience of the fighting, grasp the significance of the terrain, and understand the revolutionary changes in fighting methods during these five battles.

 Day 1 – Ypres

-Depart London St Pancras for Lille on the Eurostar arriving about midday, drive to Ypres and check-in to our central hotel.
+Depart London St Pancras for Lille on the Eurostar arriving about midday.
 This afternoon we walk the town of Ypres itself, see the Cathedral and Cloth Hall, and to hear of its remarkable survival and reconstruction.

 We learn of the dangerous daily life of soldiers and a handful of civilians under fire, the soldiers’ canteen at ‘Little Toc H’, the Ramparts dressing station and cemetery, and the casemates which concealed the printing press of the ‘Wipers Times’.